iSatishYadav/jekyll-now/_posts/2021-02-20-What-is-Webassembly-and-how-do-I-create-a-Webassembly-application.md

 The browsers only understand JavaScript, however with rise of stuff that we use on browsers e.g. Games, Virtual Reality, Augumented Reality, JavaScript hasn't been able to catch up due to its inherent `interpreted` nature despite its powerful engines like V8.

-Suppose you have a cool game or software developed in a low-level programming language e.g. C/C++ or a high-lelve programming language e.g. Java/C#/Rust/Go.
+Suppose you have a cool game or software developed in a low-level programming language e.g. C/C++ or a high-level programming language e.g. Java/C#/Rust/Go.
 With Webassembly you can run these apps on a browser.
 Wihout re-writing them in JavaScript.

 Wait, what?